 You have the ability to make a significant difference in the lives of those who are in critical need of books.
 You can search a number of websites for international book donation programs to locate the one that is best for you.
 The article includes a list of institutions, organizations, and municipal or village programs that do not have access to reading and educational materials in any other way.

 Choose from the geographical index or the International section, which lists significant organizations that gather and redistribute to multiple nations.

 The subjects, language, and level of books requested, as well as contact information, are mentioned.
 Make sure to contact them first to ensure that they require your materials.
 A customs form must be obtained from the post office for international shipping.

 Donate to the Correctional Institutions

-Use a free online merchandise page to donate your books.
+Use a free second hand books online seller website to donate your books.